JoaoHigino/Portuguese_Desserts/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

-### Local VS Deployment

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on Heroku.

 ## Credits

 - [StackOverflow](https://stackoverflow.com/questions/72446262/git-pull-not-possible-to-fast-forward/72460052#72460052)